 (Post Publish Box – Schedule Button)

 Your post will now show as being “Scheduled” inside the Post Edit > Publish module …

 Your saved post will now show as being “Scheduled” in your Posts screen …

 You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …

-Let us show you now how to republish existing WP posts.
+Now, we will show you how to republish existing WP blog posts.

 In some situations, you may want to republish an old post.
-If you do, there are a few different options you can use to do this:
+If you do, there are a few options you can use to do this: